MaxBWiseman/Event-Hoarder-Project3/README.md

 - Implement a graphical user interface (GUI) for easier interaction.
 - Enhance data analysis capabilities with more sophisticated algorithms.
 - Include sorting/comapring by organizers
+- Utilize the event tags more than counting most common, e.g filter/compare by tags

 ## Testing